 - The Dionysian rites for women also seemed to involve ecstatic experiences invoking bulls, snakes, wine, and so on.
-This too got the barest mention, for the “oppressed sisterhood” narrative didn’t really match the fact that Dionysius was a fertility god, and so the women may have been praying and dancing furiously for the chance to have children, a very traditional “role” (ha!) for women to play.
+This too got the barest mention, for the “oppressed sisterhood” narrative didn’t really match the fact that Dionysius was a fertility god.
+So the women may have been praying and dancing furiously for the chance to have children, a very traditional “role” (ha!) for women to play.

 - To add insult to injury, male Dionysian worship may have invoked blessings to “survive ordeals.”
 This got no mention at all.
 It appears that these “rebels” danced around madly and got drunk to attempt to fulfill the most prosaic of traditional gender roles of “tough guy,” and “nurturing mother.”
 This square peg had no place in their round hole interpretations.

-I don’t like anything Tennyson wrote (to be fair I’ve read very few of his works), but his poem “The Lady of Shallot” intrigues me in one way.
+I’m not an Alfred Lord Tennyson fan (to be fair I’ve read hardly anything he wrote), but his poem “The Lady of Shallot” intrigues me in one way.
 The Lady in question deals with a curse, and can only look at reflections in a mirror to ascertain reality.
 The mirror of course serves as a poor substitute of reality, and later cracks upon her sad and untimely death.

 Out flew the web and floated wide-